Nivalyx/osu-wiki/wiki/Beatmaps/id.md

 ## Kategori beatmap

-Beatmaps submitted online are split into categories depending on their recent activity, nomination<!-- TODO: link --> status, and popularity:
+Beatmaps submitted online are split into categories depending on their recent activity, nomination status, and popularity:

 - [Graveyard](#graveyard)
 - [Work in Progress / Pending](#work-in-progress-and-pending)